ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 This documentation is sketchy and designed to get you going, but the real deal is the [IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL)

-Version 0.4.0: New stuff = Chapter 4: Anderson acceleration.
+Version 0.4.1: New stuff = writing for Chapter 4 + API changes(?) + more examples

+Old stuff from 0.4.0 = First Anderson acceleration code.

 ## Scalar Equations: Chapter 1